The Secretary of State was asked—

 People in Broxtowe affected by the closure of Equitable Life are increasingly worried as they approach retirement age.
 Can my right hon.
 Friend tell me what measures the Government will take to ensure that soon-to-be pensioners get the compensation they deserve and are supported in their old age?

 My hon.
 Friend raises a long-standing issue.
 I am aware that during the 2010 Administration, extra money was put in after the original proposal in order to support those on Equitable Life, but this is a matter for my right hon Friend the Chancellor and I would encourage my hon.
-Friend to follow up with him directly.
+Friend to follow it up with him directly.

 As I outlined to the House earlier, I am really pleased with the massive efforts that have been undertaken by members of the Department for Work and Pensions in responding to public needs during this important emergency.
 We are starting to return to normal and I look forward to jobcentres fully reopening so that they can help people to get ready again for the world of work.